railsbridge/docs/sites/installfest/_general-glossary.md

 **Git:**  A type of **Version Control Software (VCS)**.

-**Github:**  A site that hosts git repositories.
-Github also adds a number of tools that aid interaction between developers collaborating on software.
+**GitHub:**  A site that hosts git repositories.
+GitHub also adds a number of tools that aid interaction between developers collaborating on software.

 **Grouping:**  Indents and whitespaces are used for grouping code together and simplify readability.
 Ruby also uses do … end to group.